Crown Jewels of the United Kingdom: Restoration to present

 In 1669, the Jewels went on public display for the first time in the Jewel House at the Tower of London.
 The Deputy Keeper of the Jewel House took the regalia out of a cupboard and showed it to visitors for a small fee.
-This informal arrangement was ended two years later when Thomas Blood, an Irish-born army officer loyal to Parliament, attacked the 77-year-old and stole a crown, a sceptre, and an orb.
-Blood and his three accomplices were apprehended at the castle perimeter, but the crown had been flattened with a mallet in an attempt to conceal it, and there was a dent in the orb.
-He was pardoned by the king, who also gave him land and a pension; it has been suggested that Blood was treated leniently because he was a government spy.
+This informal arrangement was ended two years later when Thomas Blood, an Irish-born army officer loyal to Parliament, attacked the 77-year-old deputy and stole a crown, a sceptre, and an orb.
+Blood and his three accomplices were apprehended at the castle perimeter.
+The crown had been flattened with a mallet in an attempt to conceal it, and there was a dent in the orb.
+Blood was pardoned by the king, who also gave him land and a pension; it has been suggested that Blood was treated leniently because he was a government spy.
 Ever since, the Jewels have been protected by armed guards.

 Since the Restoration, there have been many additions and alterations to the regalia.
 (Note: There is a list of additions and alterations up to Queen Victoria's 1838 coronation in Jones, pp. 63–72.
 For a timeline of changes between 1855 and 1967 see Holmes and Sitwell, pp. 76–78.
 A thorough history is contained in Blair, vol. 2.)
 A new set was commissioned in 1685 for Mary of Modena, the first queen consort to be crowned since the Restoration (Charles II was unmarried when he took the throne).
 Another, more elaborate set had to be made for Mary II, who was crowned as joint sovereign with her husband William III.
 After England and Scotland were united as one kingdom by the Acts of Union 1707, the Scottish regalia were locked away in a chest, and the English regalia continued to be used by British monarchs.
 Gemstones were hired for coronations – the fee typically being 4% of their value – and replaced with glass and crystals for display in the Jewel House, a practice that continued until the early 20th century.